Table of Contents (click on link to go to a section):

 Jim was not fond of snow, so when the winter started, he wanted to move back to California.
 I had become pregnant (remember I was very naive), and we moved back to California in March 1967.
 I stayed with my aunt in San Diego, and Jim stayed with his dad in LA and got a job.
 Our first son, James Allan Smith, Jr., was born April 24, 1967, in San Diego.
 In June 1967, Jim and I rented an apartment in Garden Grove, and I got a job as a Report Preparation Clerk at Security Pacific National Bank in downtown Los Angeles.
 I had a long commute, so we eventually moved to a small apartment on La Mirada Avenue near Santa Monica Blvd. and Western in the LA area.

 After a few months, I found a job as a secretary at Dames & Moore, Civil Engineers, in Westwood near U.C.L.A.
 I became very interested in engineering and decided to major in science or engineering.
 I started taking night classes and walked to L.A.
 City College to take night classes -- a dangerous activity today!
 Eventually I graduated from Cal State University - Los Angeles on June 10, 1972, with a Bachelor of Science in Physics.
 I had my second son, Jeffrey David Smith ("Jeff"), a few days later on June 15, 1972.
 I interviewed at TRW in Redondo Beach (now a part of Northrup Grumman) in December 1972, and started work there on February 19, 1973.
 I was a Member of the Technical Staff in the Materials Technology Department until 1997.
 I worked on various projects related to space science experimentation planned for the Spacelab to be flown on the Space Shuttle.
 I assisted a Principal Investigator (Jo Reger) who performed zero-gravity experiments on metals on NASA's Skylab.
 Later, I transferred to the Heat Transfer and Thermodynamics Department and worked on analysis and design of satellite thermal control systems, such as DSP, FLTSATCOM, and MILSTAR.
 From August 1983 to June 1987, including summers, I attended Loyola Law School at night, while working full-time at TRW.
 I passed the July bar that year.
 In September 1987, I took a 6-month leave of absence from TRW and took a position as an associate attorney at Parkinson, Wolf, Lazar, & Leo in Century City.
 I bought the 11.8-acre parcel upon which my house now sits in August 1988, while I was living in Torrance, California.
 I always wanted to build a custom home.
 In 1990, I started looking for a position in San Diego, and my headhunter sent me to Southern California Edison Company to interview for the position they had for a gas attorney, who they planned to move to San Diego when the Gas Fuels Department moved after approval of the pending merger with San Diego Gas & Electric Company.
-They convinced me that the merger was 99.9% going to be approved, but it was not, and I am still working at Edison in Rosemead!
-I started work at SCE on August 27, 1990.
+[They convinced me that the merger was 99.9% going to be approved, but it was not, and I ended up working at Edison in Rosemead until I retired on September 30, 2013!]

 5. BACK IN SAN DIEGO